Hi, I'm Cynthia, founder of The Co-Parent Coach in Tampa, Florida.

 My eldest stepdaughter’s mom lived across the country, so I took on the mom role day-to-day.
 Her mom appreciated and embraced me from the beginning; she almost appreciated me too much, because I knew I could never replace the void my stepdaughter felt by not having her mom do those things.
 I felt very lucky to have my stepdaughter in my life, and guilty for feeling so lucky when it came at the cost of her mom not being nearby.

-My youngest stepdaughter’s mom still lives in the same county as we do, but there were continuous fights in court over the shared parenting; a lot of conflict for over 10 years that exhausted and hurt everyone, most of all my youngest stepdaughter.
+My youngest stepdaughter’s mom still lived in the same county as we did, but there were continuous fights in court over the shared parenting; a lot of conflict for over 10 years that exhausted and hurt everyone, most of all my youngest stepdaughter.
 I often blamed her mom for all the fighting, but today realize my ex husband and I played a much bigger role in that conflict than we thought at the time, and I know I overstepped my role on many occasions.
 We don’t have a relationship with my youngest stepdaughter today, I hope that can change for my both my ex husband and eldest stepdaughter, and I wish we could have had the right support at the time.

 I've learned so much about better ways to do things to pass onto other co-parents going through the same process.
 No one gets it perfect, but all the time co-parents are communicating and keeping conflict away from their children, the potential outcomes are getting better and better for those children.
 Being part of making that happen for others is an incredibly rewarding career.